nickpeck/composerstoolkitv2/README.md

 fin_seq.to_sequence()
 ~~~

-Implementation-wise, the difference is that Sequences makes use of lazy-evaluated sequences (generators), and are useful for live applications & algorithmic music generation.
+Implementation-wise, the difference is that Sequences makes use of lazy-evaluation (generators), and are useful for live applications & algorithmic music generation.
 FiniteSequence does not, and is useful for operations where we need to perform list-style operations upon it, for example:

 ~~~
 # it behaves like a list: